 Drinking plenty of water before and after your cupping massage appointment is vital because it will help you flush the toxins from your system.
 After your session, you’ll also want to avoid heavy exercise, hot tubs, saunas, steam rooms, or hot baths.
 You’ll also want your next meal or two to be light.
 This will help you get the greatest benefits from your session.

 If you have marks from your cupping session, it’s perfectly normal and harmless.
 It’s all part of using suction to draw up the stagnant blood and other fluids in your body and help to restore healthy circulation.
 With regular cupping treatment, the marks will be less noticeable and fade even more quickly.

-Who Does Cupping in Irvine, California?
+Who Does Cupping in Costa Mesa, California?